10 Essential Mexican Spices for Authentic Cooking

 Cayenne Pepper Hot, sharp, and punchy.
 Used in hot sauces and spice blends.

-Pepper Black pepper adds warmth and depth.
+Black Pepper Warm, sharp, and enhances other flavors.
 Used in everything from tacos to marinades.

-Now that you know the basics, here are some practical tips to help you incorporate mex flavor into your cooking like a pro:
+Now that you know the basics, here are some practical tips to help you incorporate Mexican flavor into your cooking like a pro:

 • Start Small: When working with spicy ingredients, always add a little at a time and taste as you go.